-Six Months Ended June 30, 2023 Compared with Six Months Ended June 30, 2022
+Six Nine Months Ended June 30, 2023 September 30, 2023 Compared with Six Nine Months Ended June 30, 2022 September 30, 2022

-Soda and sulfur services Segment Margin for the first six months of 2023 increased \$16.3 million, or 12%, from the first six months of 2022 primarily due to higher domestic and export pricing and an increase in sales volumes in our Alkali Business.
-We successfully restarted our original Granger production facility on January 1, 2023 and, during the 2023 Quarter, our Alkali Business saw both ramped up the production to its original nameplate capacity of approximately 500,000 tons on an annual basis as we exited the 2023 Quarter.
-This increase was partially offset by the lower production and ultimate sales of soda ash during the period due to first quarter of 2023 from the extreme winter weather conditions that impacted our operations and certain supply chain functions, most notably the rail service in and out of the Green River Basin.
-The decrease in Segment Margin as a result of the decrease in sales volumes was mostly offset by higher export and domestic pricing in our Alkali Business.
-In our Alkali Business, we have continued to see a balanced market as a result of the global economic recovery and the continued application of soda ash in everyday end use products, including solar panels, and in the production of lithium carbonate and lithium hydroxide, which are some of the building blocks of lithium batteries that are expected to play a large role in the anticipated energy transition.
-We continue to expect our weighted average sales price for 2023 to exceed our weighted average sales price in 2022.
-Additionally, we successfully restarted our original Granger production facility on January 1, 2023 and are still on schedule to complete our Granger Optimization Project in the second half of 2023, which represents an incremental 750,000 tons of annual production that we anticipate to ramp up to.
-In our refinery services business, we experienced lower than expected production due to multiple factors, including a slower than expected ramp up in production from the completion of a major turnaround at one of our largest host refineries completed its major turnaround in the fourth quarter of 2022, unplanned operational and spent weather-related outages at several of our host refineries during the 2023 Quarter, ramping back up to its normal level of activity.
-We were successfully able to build inventory prior to the turnaround to meet our customers' demands during and lower production from a host refinery that partially converted their facility into a renewable diesel facility in the fourth quarter of 2022.
-In addition, during the first six months of 2022, but exited the year with a minimal working level of inventory.
-As a result of this, we experienced robust NaHS sales volumes and the slower than expected ramp up of activity prices due to an increase in the 2023 Quarter by one demand from our mining customers, primarily in South America, and due to our ability to leverage our multi-faceted supply and terminal sites in our refinery services business to capitalize on incremental spot volumes as certain of our largest host refineries, our NaHS production volumes and ultimately our sales volumes were lower during the period.
-We expect production levels to return to normal in the second quarter of 2023.
-Demand for NaHS remained high during the 2023 Quarter as a result of the continued global economic recovery and the use of NaHS in products, such as copper, that are a key part of the anticipated energy transition. competitors experienced one-off supply challenges.
+Soda and sulfur services Segment Margin for the first six nine months of 2023 increased \$16.3 million decreased \$1.8 million, or 12% 1%, from the first six nine months of 2022 primarily due to lower NaHS and caustic soda sales volumes and pricing in our sulfur services business, which were mostly offset by higher domestic and export pricing and an increase in soda ash sales volumes in our Alkali Business Business during 2023.
+We successfully restarted our original Granger production facility on January 1, 2023 and during the 2023 Quarter, ramped up the production to its original nameplate capacity of approximately 500,000 tons on an annual basis as throughout the first nine months of 2023.
+Additionally, we exited had higher pricing on our domestic and export sales due to a strong supply and demand balance in the first half 2023, which weakened during the 2023 Quarter.
+This increase was Quarter as noted above.
+These increases were partially offset by the lower production and ultimate sales of soda ash during the first quarter of 2023 from the extreme winter weather conditions that impacted our operations and certain supply chain functions, most notably the rail service in and out of the Green River Basin.

+In our refinery sulfur services business, we have experienced lower than expected production during 2023 due to multiple factors, including a slower than expected ramp up in production from the completion of a major turnaround at one of our largest host refineries in the fourth quarter of 2022, unplanned operational and weather-related outages at several of our host refineries during the second quarter of 2023 Quarter, (which returned to normal operations during the 2023 Quarter), and lower production from a host refinery that partially converted their facility into a renewable diesel facility in the fourth quarter of 2022.
+In addition, we have experienced continued pressure on demand primarily in South America, which has negatively impacted sales volumes and prices.
+In comparison, during the first six nine months of 2022, we experienced robust NaHS sales volumes and prices due to an increase in demand from our mining customers, primarily in South America, and due to our ability to leverage our multi-faceted supply and terminal sites in our refinery sulfur services business to capitalize on incremental spot volumes as certain of our competitors experienced one-off supply challenges.